samtron1412/docs/sci/math/statistics.md

 # Overview

-- Staticstics is a branch of mathematics dealing with the collection, analysis, interpretation, presentation, and organization of data.
+- Statistics is a branch of mathematics dealing with the collection, analysis, interpretation, presentation, and organization of data.
 - Researchers use statistics to analyze and understand the results of research studies.